 A reader has now sent in figures of how many Civil Enforcement Officers Greenwich Council employ after a Freedom of Information request.

-So the latest figure show they have less than seven years ago.
-Given population growth alongside many new homes, new schools (where problems are widespread) and shops numbers, officer numbers are lower now than 2010/11 and on average have been pretty static.
+So the latest figure show they have less in 2016/17 than seven years ago.
+Given population growth alongside many new homes, new schools (where problems are widespread) and shops this is pretty bizarre.

 Central Government cuts can’t be blamed as traffic officers are self-financing.
 Indeed, not having enough has led to at least a £9 million budget gap over the past five years.

 There is talk of hiring more wardens and a figure of five has been mentioned.
 Assuming no employees left since last year (and it’s probable at least one staff member did) that takes it to 24.
 Is that enough with all the new builds and new schools like the large St Mary Magdalene’s now being built at Greenwich Peninsula, which will have 1,646 pupils including a 420 place primary school, a 900 place secondary school and a 300 place 6th Form alongside 200 staff.

 There’s also forthcoming expansion of parking zones all over the borough.
 Five extra officers may just be focused on those areas, meaning endemic problem spots like the new £1.2 million cycle and bus lane from Plumstead to Woolwich, or Abbey Wood estate, are missed off.

 It looks like they’re running just to stay still.

 I doubt anyone wants to see the sneaky Bexley Council approach of trying to trick drivers, but neither is Greenwich’s abject failure to implement parking rules good enough.